 - Cooperation when a client and a company are aware of every project detail.

-- Sets the final budget in advance and does not require additional spending.
+- It sets the final budget in advance and does not require additional spending.

 - A client pays for the product itself, rather than the time it takes to produce it.